gee-community/qgis-earthengine-plugin/CONTRIBUTING.md

 ## Questions or Help?

-If you have any questions or need assistance, feel free to reach out by creating an issue in the repository or contacting the original author: [gennadiy.donchyts@gmail.com](mailto:gennadiy.donchyts@gmail.com).
+If you have any questions or need assistance, feel free to reach out by creating an [issue](https://github.com/gee-community/qgis-earthengine-plugin/issues) or adding a post in the [Discussions](https://github.com/gee-community/qgis-earthengine-plugin/discussions).

 Thank you for contributing to the QGIS Earth Engine Plugin!